adamjarret/react-terraform-starter-kit/README.md

 ##### Upload Bucket Content

-To upload the public/private files from the local bucket folder:

     npm run sync

+The `sync` command will upload the public/private files from the local **bucket** folder to the S3 bucket.

 *`sync` will fail if run before `apply` because it depends on the terraform output variables.*